rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

 ## What are Biomes?

 A Minetest biome is a specific in-game environment.
-When registering biomes you can determine the types of nodes that appear in them during map generation.
+When registering biomes, you can determine the types of nodes that appear in them during map generation.
 Some of the most common types of node that may vary between biomes include: